kalebal/mvp/README.md

 ## Quote from You ##
   "Park Pack is a no-frills way to get the most out of your local dog park"

-## How to Get Started ##
+## View ##
-  1. Open the app on your favorite web browser.
-  2. Search for your favorite park or choose from the most popular.
-  3. Check the daily rundown to see what the best time of day is to head over.
-  4. Let others know you'll be there!
-Park Pack doesn't ask for any info, just what time you'll be around.

 ![Screen Shot 2021-04-01 at 11 10 34 AM](https://user-images.githubusercontent.com/38890546/113315237-130c5300-92db-11eb-9b73-166bb4cd6e87.png)

 ## Contributions ##
 Reach out if you'd like to contribute!

 ## Future Features ##
-Sort by state
+1. Sort by state
-Add amenity list to parks: agility courses, puppy water fountains, etc Integrate with Google Maps API to provide directions Separate dog count by large/small where there are separate parks UI refactoring for mobile compatibility
+2. Add amenity list to parks: agility courses, puppy water fountains, etc
+3. Integrate with Google Maps API to provide directions
+4. Separate dog count by large/small where there are separate parks
+5. UI refactoring for mobile compatibility